 Skiing Steeps is an exhilarating and challenging experience, but it requires high degrees of both confidence and control.

-Nik’s Tip: Less experienced skiers can use slide sideways to go down a slope in a very steep traverse: Weight over the downhill ski with the upper body facing the direction of your descent.
+Nik’s tip: Less experienced skiers can slide sideways to go down a slope in a very steep traverse: weight over the downhill ski with the upper body facing the direction of your descent.
 Experienced skiers use upward and downward movement to help power the skis through the turns.
 This is used a bit like a jump, as the skis come across the slope our body weight has been thrown upwards from the last turn and there is not so much pressure on the skis.
 Swing your skis round across the fall line to check your speed.
 This technique can be a remarkable addition to your bag of tricks, however, it requires a bit of practice.
 Useful exercises are side slipping and the hockey stop.

-4. Difficult Conditions
+4. How to Ski under Difficult Conditions

 There are days when you will find that it is extremely icy in the morning, and as the day goes on the snow will start to melt, and runs can become very lumpy very quickly.
 Here are a few tips by Nik that just might help you up your game.